DaCameraGirl/DeckFlowWeb/04_ai_in_space/ai-in-space.md

 Follow these steps to create a directory and open that directory in Bob:

 1. Choose a folder location for the lab work.
-1. Download the [ai-in-space.zip](https://github.com/academic-initiative/skillsbuild/blob/main/ai-in-space/data/ai-in-space.zip) from the IBM SkillsBuild GitHub repository to the folder you chose in step 1.
+1. Download the [ai-in-space.zip](https://github.com/IBM-SkillsBuild-AI-Builders-Challenge/hands-on-labs/raw/refs/heads/main/04_ai_in_space/ai-in-space.zip) from the AI Builders Challenge GitHub repository to the folder you chose in step 1.
 1. In IBM Bob, verify whether the terminal panel is visible.
 If you don't see a terminal panel, click **Terminal > New Terminal**.
 1. Use the `cd` command in the terminal panel to move into that folder.
 1. Execute the following commands to create the directory and unzip the repository.